ashejim/C964/_build/html/_sources/task1.md

 - [**Part C requirements**](https://ashejim.github.io/C964/task2_c/task2_part_c.html#what-does-the-application-need-to-do)
 - [**Parts A, B, and D requirements**](https://ashejim.github.io/C964/task2_doc/task2_doc.html#task-2-the-documentation)

 For the documentation, preserve the template's section titles, and order, and submit all four parts as a single document (preferably a `.pdf`).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.
-Your C964 course instructor team has collaborated with evaluators (thank you) to ensure the explanations on this webpage align with how the assessment's requirements are assessed.
+Your C964 course instructor team has collaborated with evaluators to ensure the explanations on this webpage align with how the assessment's requirements are assessed.
 If anything needs further explanation, please ask us!
 [Contact your C964 course instructor](https://ashejim.github.io/C964/ci_c964.html#c964-course-faculty).

 ### The official learning resource seems to include documentation items not included on this webpage.
 Which should I follow?

 Either will meet the requirements.
-However, the [template on this webpage](https://ashejim.github.io/C964/task2_doc/task2_doc.html#task-2-the-documentation), is more succinct and was developed in collaboration with the capstone evaluators (thank you evaluator team!) to specifically align with versions SIM3 and SIM2.
+However, the [template on this webpage](https://ashejim.github.io/C964/task2_doc/task2_doc.html#task-2-the-documentation), is more succinct and was developed in collaboration with the capstone evaluators to specifically align with versions SIM3 and SIM2.
 Hence, you can be ensured that following this website's template will meet all the requirements.

 The content for the official learning resource (LR) was largely copied from an older version of this website which aligned to the [previous template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg) written for SIM2.
 When C964 was updated to SIM3, we updated this website and the template accordingly.
 Hence, the discrepancy.
 As the actual requirements for SIM2 and SIM3 are the same, following the official LR or this website should be fine.